 - Proof of duplicate payment.

+To request a refund of fees paid to the DMV, visit Utah’s Motor Vehicle Portal.
+Submitting a claim for refund does not guarantee the refund will be approved.
 Upon receipt of your request and the supporting documentation, the Division will review the refund request.
-If a refund is approved, the Division will issue a refund check to the mailing address indicated on the Form TC-542.
+If a refund is approved, the Division will issue a refund check to the address provided.
 If a refund is denied, the Division will issue a letter explaining the reason for the denial.
-Please allow 6-8 weeks from the date received for processing.
+Please allow 6–8 weeks from the date received for processing.